kennyfred/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Print 10 line of a file
+first line of a file